-We exist to provide households with access to sufficient, nutritious food, and related resources.
+Gleaners Community Food Bank exists to provide households with access to sufficient, nutritious food and related resources.

 Food Distribution

-Gleaners is a vital link between available food and those who need it most.
-Local and national food producers often have surplus products that go to waste for lack of a way to safely and efficiently bring it to bring it to market.
-Gleaners has developed efficient, reliable methods for handling a tremendous volume of donated food, as well as the fresh produce we purchase to ensure those we serve have access to a variety of healthy, nutritious food.
+Gleaners is a vital link between available food and our neighbors experiencing food insecurity.
+Local and national food producers often have surplus products that go to waste for lack of a way to safely and efficiently bring it to market.
+Gleaners has developed a very efficient, technologically advanced system to collect, store, and distribute food with very little waste through our state-of-the-art distribution center in Wayne County, supported by our distribution center in Livingston County and our headquarters in Detroit.
+This process allows Gleaners to handle a tremendous volume of donated food, as well as the fresh produce and milk we purchase, to ensure our communities have access to a variety of healthy, nutritious food.

-Our partner agencies face tight budgets and increasing demand for services.
-With five distribution centers across southeast Michigan, Gleaners is devoted to getting surplus food and donate items directly to our partners, saving their organizations time and money so they can focus on better serving their communities.
-Together, we are increasing the amount of vital, emergency food available to our hungry neighbors and building capacity for service organizations to make an even greater impact in the fight against hunger.
+Our partner agencies face tight budgets and an increasing need for services.
+Gleaners is devoted to getting surplus food and donated items directly to our partners, saving their organizations time and money so they can focus on better serving their communities.
+Together, we are increasing the amount of vital, emergency food available to our neighbors and building capacity for service organizations to make an even greater impact toward solving hunger.

 Vision